 Will I be able to hold a job?

-Am I at risk for developing any complications, such as:
+Am I at risk for other problems such as:

 About Treatment Options

-Are long-acting injectable medications an option for me?
+Are long-acting injectable medicines an option for me?

 How long will they take to work?